snoozleEmily/library_system/README.md

 ## Introduction

-This repository contains a library management system developed to help libraries in organizing their collections and managing loans effectively.
+This repository was made as an University project.
+It contains a library management system developed to help libraries in organizing their collections and managing loans effectively.

 ## Disclaimer